openebs-archive/openebs-docs/docs/kb.md

    }
    ```

 2. Restart the docker daemon on the nodes.
-This may cause a temprary disruption of the running containers & cause
+This may cause a temporary disruption of the running containers & cause
 the node to show up as `Not Ready` until the daemon has restarted successfully.

    ```